igoroctaviano/jsunpers/es6/bundle.md

 * You cant declare a *const* (constant) without assigning it right away (as you cant assign again the same *const* variable, because you know, constant are constants.
 * You can declare *let* without assign it right away.

+# Passing references around

-# What will be printed?
+## What will be printed?

     var a = {
       b: 2